IceFox99/Notebook/MyGit/README.md

 # MyGit

-Some git commands and solutions which I personally think are useful.
+Some commonly used git commands and solutions.

 ## Git Commands